 You’re also able to rent bear bells at the tourist info office in Magome.
 We didn’t, figuring that the whistle on my daypack would suffice and we were fine.

-Tsumago to Nagiso and further
+Tsumago to Nagiso JR Station and onwards

 Bus Tsumago to Nagiso Train Station